Input Checks

 raise NotSupportedValueError(algorithm, "algorithm", self.method)

-Input check methods of Graph
+Input check functions of Graph

 Check if the given input is an edge of the graph with endvertices in vertices and raise an error otherwise.